fallahn/osgc/platformer/assets/maps/readme.md

   * 2 is ammo
   * 3 is extra life

 Enemy objects also have an ID property.
 See the existing maps for further information (as these are likely to change with updates).
+The IDs ahould match the enum values in EnemySystem.hpp

 Maps must have at least one checkpoint object, which is where the player will start the level, with an ID of 0.
 Further checkpoints should have their ID incremented each time.
 When the map is loaded the checkpoint sprite is automatically placed based on the current theme.